(I may earn a small commission from the products mentioned in this post.)

 For people fortunate to have a spare room or “man/woman cave”, a piece of exercise equipment will likely complement the room.
-They also work well in a garage if there’s enough space.
+They also work well in a garage if there is enough space.

 If you only plan to use the exercise machine for 3-6 months while you rehabilitate you might be ok with having it in the middle of your television room.
 Having to see the machine every day is a good reminder to use it.
-Plus you’ll get to watch sports, news or a program while exercising.
+Plus you’ll get to watch sports, news or a program or read a book while exercising.

 Consideration 2: Climate

 As I mentioned above I’m fortunate to live in the land of “eternal spring”.
 99% of the time I can get outdoors to walk or cycle.
 I take advantage of the climate I live in and enjoy being outdoors.
 But I understand that’s not the case for everyone.

 Some people might live in an area of the U.S. where it rains a lot.
 Others might experience freezing temperatures for 6 months of the year and if you have surgery during the winter you won’t be going outside to exercise much.